Documentation sites

 BASH

-Python documentation string rendered as HTML
+Python documentation strings rendered as HTML by mkdocstrings

 Automatically generate content